AxinitM/Orange-DC/BMI/README.md

 Var.
 1: Vadim weighs 78 kg and is 1.69 m tall.
 Alex weighs 92 kg and is 1.95 m tall.
 Var.
 2: Vadim weighs 95 kg and is 1.88 m tall.
 Alex weighs 85 kg and is 1.76 m tall.

-My comments: all task done.
+My comments: all tasks done.

 ### Author